 - 3.3.8.
 Anti-Backsliding Requirements.
 CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(I) restrict backsliding in NPDES permits.
 These antibacksliding provisions require that effluent limitations in a reissued permit be as stringent as those in the previous permit, with some exceptions in which limitations may be relaxed. - 3.3.9.
 Endangered Species Act Requirements.
-This Order does not authorize any act that results in the taking of a threatened or endangered species or any act that is now prohibited, or becomes prohibited in the future, under either the California Endangered Species Act (Fish and Game Code §§ 2050 to 2097) or Federal Endangered Species Act (16 U.S.C.A. §§ 1531 to 1544).
-This Order requires compliance with effluent limits, receiving water limits, and other requirements to protect the beneficial uses of waters of the State, including protecting rare, threatened, or endangered species.
+This Order does not authorize any act that results in the taking of a threatened or endangered species or any act that is now prohibited, or becomes prohibited in the future, under either the California Endangered Species Act (Fish and Game Code §§ 2050 to 2097) or Federal Endangered Species Act (16 U.S.C. §§ 1531 to 1544).
+This Order requires compliance with effluent limitations, receiving water limitations, and other requirements to protect the beneficial uses of waters of the State, including protecting rare, threatened, or endangered species.
 The Discharger is responsible for meeting all applicable Endangered Species Act requirements. - 3.3.10.
 Sewage Sludge and Biosolids.
 U.S. EPA administers 40 C.F.R. part 503, Standards for the Use or Disposal of Sewage Sludge, which regulates the final use or disposal of sewage sludge generated during the treatment of domestic sewage in a municipal wastewater treatment facility.
 This Order does not authorize any act that violates those requirements.
 The Discharger is responsible for meeting applicable requirements of 40 C.F.R. part 503. - 3.4.
 Impaired Water Bodies on CWA section 303(d) List.
-On May 11, 2022, U.S. EPA approved a revised list of impaired waters pursuant to CWA section 303(d), which requires identification of specific water bodies where it is expected that water quality standards will not be met after implementation of technologybased effluent limitations on point sources.
+On May 11, 2022, U.S. EPA approved a revised list of impaired waters pursuant to CWA section 303(d), which requires identification of specific water bodies where it is expected that water quality standards will not be met after implementation of technology-based effluent limitations on point sources.
 Where it has not done so already, the Regional Water Board plans to adopt Total Maximum Daily Loads (TMDLs) for pollutants on the 303(d) list.
 TMDLs establish wasteload allocations for point sources and load allocations for nonpoint sources and are established to achieve water quality standards.

-Lower San Francisco Bay is listed as impaired by mercury, PCBs, dioxin-like PCBs, chlordane, DDT, dieldrin, invasive species, trash, aldrin, dioxin compounds (including 2,3,7,8-TCDD), and furan compounds.
+Lower San Francisco Bay is listed as impaired by mercury, PCBs, dioxin-like PCBs, chlordane, DDT, dieldrin, invasive species, trash, dioxin compounds (including 2,3,7,8-TCDD), and furan compounds.
 On February 12, 2008, U.S. EPA approved a TMDL for mercury in San Francisco Bay.
 On March 29, 2010, U.S. EPA approved a TMDL for PCBs in San Francisco Bay.
 The TMDLs for mercury and PCBs apply to this discharge and are implemented through NPDES Permit CA0038849.

-As shown in Fact Sheet section 4.3.3, the discharge is not a significant source of chlordane, DDT, or dieldrin because these pollutants have not been detected in the discharge in significant quantities.
-The discharge is also not a source of invasive species because it is disinfected and is not a source of trash because it is screened and treated to secondary treatment standards.
-The discharge is an insignificant source of dioxins and furans because these pollutants were not detected in significant quantities in the effluent during the previous order term.
-The Discharger will monitor for aldrin and investigate source control if it continues to be detected in the discharge.
+As shown in Fact Sheet section 4.3.3, the discharge is not a significant source of chlordane, DDT, or dieldrin, because these pollutants have not been detected in the discharge.
+The discharge is also not a source of invasive species because it is disinfected, nor is it a source of trash because it is screened and treated to secondary treatment standards.
+The discharge is an insignificant source of dioxins and furans compounds; nonetheless, this Order contains dioxin-TEQ effluent limitations to ensure that dioxins and furans in effluent are kept below water quality objectives.